lucaszamorapy/lucaszamorapy/README.md

 ### Hello, how are you?
 My name is Lucas Zamora! 👋

-I am a passionate front-end developer dedicated to creating amazing digital experiences.
+I am a passionate full stack developer dedicated to creating amazing digital experiences.
 I hold a degree in Systems Analysis and Development from Rubens Lara College of Technology (FATEC), where I acquired solid skills in programming, software design, and web development.

 #